himanshuo/life-of-learning/articles/networks/lecture_7.md

 * you input some url into the browser(http client)
 * http client -> local DNS client in order to convert url
-* local DNS client -> local DNS server
+* local DNS client -> DNS server
-* local DNS server -> local DNS client
+* DNS server -> local DNS client
 * local DNS client -> http client

-A few key things are omitted - how does your local DNS server know about
+A few key things are omitted
+* how do you know where DNS server is?
+ISP/ttl/dns server proxy
+* how does DNS server know where ip addres of the http client is? recursive/iterative

 * DNS client(also called resolver) needs to know ip address of DNS server.
 * ISP gives the DNS client the ip address of the DNS server.
   * when you connect ISP with DNS for the first time, then your DNS client will be configured to store the DNS servers ip address
-* ttl (time to line) is used to determine whether the cached DNS server ip address is
+* ttl (time to line) is used to determine whether the cached DNS server ip address is still save to use
-  * ttl is just how long the ip address of the dns server
+  * ttl is just how long the ip address of the dns server is safe for
 * The DNS server then converts the URL to the ip address of the resulting

 country name (top most level)